ShantnuKaushal/ApexStox/README.md

 # ApexStox

-This repository contains the source code for **ApexStox**, a two-page React app built with Vite, React, HTML, CSS, and JavaScript.
-It lets users monitor the top 50 public companies by market cap in real time, filter and search among them, and “track” favorites—all in one place.
+This repository contains the source code for **ApexStox**, an app built with Vite + React, HTML, CSS, and JavaScript.
+It lets users monitor the top 50 public companies by market cap in real time, filter and search among them, and “track” favorites all in one place.

 ## Features

-- **Landing Page**
-  Full-screen carousel of finance-themed images with smooth fade transitions and a stylized “Get Started” call to action.

-- **Dashboard**
+  **Dashboard**
   - **Stock List**: Displays the top 50 tickers with current price and daily percent change.
 Users can search, filter (all / tracked / untracked), and click “+” to track or “×” to untrack.
 Tracked items highlight in a distinct background.
   - **Detail Pane**: Shows full quote data (price, high, low, open, prev close) and company logo for the selected ticker.
 Data refreshes on a 10-minute interval.
   - **Tracking Banner**: Toast-style notification when a stock is added or removed from your tracked list.